REHABILITATION COUNSELING PROGRAM

 Top of page

-The U.S. Department of Labor 2014-2024 forecasts that Rehabilitation Counseling is expected to grow by 9 percent, which is faster than the average for all occupations.
+The U.S. Department of Labor 2016-2026 forecasts that Rehabilitation Counseling is expected to grow by 13 percent, which is faster than the average for all occupations.
 Career opportunities in rehabilitation counseling are excellent.
 Rehabilitation counselor education programs are not graduating sufficient numbers of qualified students to fill current and anticipated rehabilitation counseling vacancies.
 In addition, in many settings rehabilitation counselors work in positions with other job titles such as counselor, job placement specialist, alcohol and drug abuse counselor, probation and parole officer, mental health counselor, marriage and family counselor, independent living specialist, case manager, vocational evaluator, trainer, educator, disabled student services coordinator, and administrator.
-Employment settings for rehabilitation counselors include: state rehabilitation agencies, comprehensive rehabilitation centers, universities and other school settings, insurance companies, private-for-profit rehabilitation companies, substance abuse rehabilitation programs, correctional centers, mental retardation facilities, developmental disability agencies, mental health clinics, rehabilitation units in hospitals, veterans administration centers, special education/transition programs, vocational schools, programs for the elderly, independent living centers, employee assistance programs, residential programs, counseling centers, head injury rehabilitation centers, and other human service programs serving people with developmental and/or acquired disabilities.
+Employment settings for rehabilitation counselors include: state rehabilitation agencies, comprehensive rehabilitation centers, universities and other school settings, insurance companies, private-for-profit rehabilitation companies, substance abuse rehabilitation programs, correctional centers, developmental disability agencies, mental health clinics, rehabilitation units in hospitals, veterans administration centers, special education/transition programs, vocational schools, programs for the elderly, independent living centers, employee assistance programs, residential programs, counseling centers, head injury rehabilitation centers, and other human service programs serving people with developmental and/or acquired disabilities.
 The number of people who will need rehabilitation counseling will increase as the size of the elderly population, whose members become injured or disabled at a higher rate than other age groups, increases and as treatment for mental health related disabilities increases.